lok63/HAR-for-fitness-data/README.md

 - [ ] PCA, LDA, Autoregressive Model (AR) , HAAR filters

 ### 3. Time Window selection

+* Having short windows might enchance the FE performance but it could increase the complexity of the system since the number of windows will be increased.
+* Really small windows might not be able to capture sufficient information to fully describe the performed activity
+* Large windows could capture multiple activities
+* We can use overlapping windows to identify the transition period

 - [ ] Windows [0.08s, 1, 1.5, 3, 5, 7, 12, 30]

 ### 3. Feature Selection